MicrosoftEdge/WebView2Feedback/specs/ClearBrowsingData.md

   /// the clear browsing data operation may or may not be completed.
   /// ClearBrowsingData clears the `dataKinds` for all time.
   HRESULT ClearBrowsingData(
-      [in] UINT64 dataKinds,
+      [in] COREWEBVIEW2_BROWSING_DATA_KINDS dataKinds,
       [in] ICoreWebView2ClearBrowsingDataCompletedHandler* handler);

   /// ClearBrowsingDataInTimeRange behaves like ClearBrowsingData except that it
   /// takes in two additional parameters for the start and end time for which it
   /// should clear the data between.
-The startTime and endTime
+The `startTime` and `endTime`
   /// parameters correspond to the number of seconds since the UNIX epoch.
   ///
   /// \snippet AppWindow.cpp ClearBrowsingData
   HRESULT ClearBrowsingDataInTimeRange(
-      [in] UINT64 dataKinds,
+      [in] COREWEBVIEW2_BROWSING_DATA_KINDS dataKinds,
       [in] double startTime,
       [in] double endTime,
       [in] ICoreWebView2ClearBrowsingDataCompletedHandler* handler);
 }

-/// The caller implements this interface to receive the ClearBrowsingData result.
+/// The caller implements this interface to receive the `ClearBrowsingData` result.
 [uuid(27676699-FE17-4E2B-8C1B-267395A04ED5), object, pointer_default(unique)]
 interface ICoreWebView2ClearBrowsingDataCompletedHandler : IUnknown {
   /// Provide the completion status and result of the corresponding
   /// asynchronous method.
-The result indicates if the ClearBrowsingData
+The result indicates if the `ClearBrowsingData`
   /// call has completed successfully and all intended data has been cleared.
   /// If the call has been interrupted and does not clear all the intended data,
   /// the `errorCode` is `S_OK` and `isSuccessful` will be `false`.